JimBobSquarePants/UmbMapper/README.md

 Convention based mapping like that will work most of the time but sometimes you need more granular control.

 This more complex class demonstrates that.
-In this example i've added an enum, an additional property requireing an alias, and also a property that does not exist on the document type.
+In this example i've added an enum, an additional property requiring an alias, and also a property that does not exist on the document type.

 ``` csharp